virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 Commit and push it into the repository.

 #### Git clients
-Some (normal :-D) people prefer to use graphical tools to use git, so If you do not have installed a git client already, find and install a [git client for your local operating system](https://git-scm.com/downloads).
+Some (normal 😄) people prefer to use graphical tools to use git, so If you do not have installed a git client already, find and install a [git client for your local operating system](https://git-scm.com/downloads/guis).
-There are a lot of options so feel free to use the one that you enjoy more! :-)
+There are a lot of options so feel free to use the one that you enjoy more! 🙂

 ### Questions
 - What's Git?